JonathanPetit/FIJJJAL/README.md

 To detect obstacles, the drone have four ultrasound sensor.
 When it detect an object, it communicate with the pathfinding module to find an other path.

-Please check each module to have more informations about the drone.
+Please check each module (table of contents) to have more informations about the drone.

 ## Structure of the project
 ![picture alt](doc/fijjal.png)